Whoaa512/starred/README.md

 - [vercel/ncc](https://github.com/vercel/ncc) - Compile a Node.js project into a single file.
 Supports TypeScript, binary addons, dynamic requires.
 - [SortableJS/Sortable](https://github.com/SortableJS/Sortable) - Reorderable drag-and-drop lists for modern browsers and touch devices.
 No jQuery or framework required.
 - [Jahans3/use-simple-state](https://github.com/Jahans3/use-simple-state) - A simple, dependency-free state manager for React using hooks.
-- [maicki/why-did-you-update](https://github.com/maicki/why-did-you-update) - :boom: Puts your console on blast when React is making unnecessary updates.
 - [galvez/yamlful](https://github.com/galvez/yamlful) - YAML-based HTTP client code generation
 - [lovasoa/whitebophir](https://github.com/lovasoa/whitebophir) - Online collaborative Whiteboard that is simple, free, easy to use and  to deploy
 - [bvaughn/progress-estimator](https://github.com/bvaughn/progress-estimator) - Logs a progress bar and estimation for how long a Promise will take to complete